-Large and elegant, these white-as-snow water birds attracted the attention of 19th century hunters, who nearly drove them extinct as they pursued them for their meat, feathers, and skins.
-Captive breeding programs, including a major one at the Minnesota Zoo, helped bring them back from the brink.
+Large and elegant, these white-as-snow water birds attracted the attention of 19th century hunters, who nearly drove them extinct as they pursued them for their meat, feathers and skins.
+Captive breeding programs, including a major one at the Minnesota Zoo, helped bring them back from the brink of extinction.

 What They Eat